 The interview went like this.
 Judge: 'Where do you have your meetings?'

 Justin: 'Wherever we can.
 Our God fills heaven and earth, and is worshipped everywhere.'

 Justin: 'I live upstairs in the house of Martin, close to the Timiotinian Bath.
 And if any one wished to come to me there, I passed on to him the true doctrine.'✞

-However, it also created the potential for the emergence of factions within the Christian body of a city.
-It may well be the case that the factions addressed by Paul the Apostle in 1 Corinthians 1-4 were based on different views in different households.
+However, it also created the potential for the emergence of factions within the Christian body in a city.
+It may well have been the case that the factions addressed by Saint Paul in 1 Corinthians 1-4 were based on different views in different households.
 The household context also set the stage for some conflicts in the allocation of power and in the understanding of roles in the community.
 The head of the household, by normal expectations of the society, would exercise some authority over the group and would have some legal responsibility for it.
 See also Justin Martyr Worship.✞